-We have taken great care in the preparation of this syllabus and related assessment materials to avoid bias of any kind.
-To comply with the UK Equality Act (2010), we have designed this qualification with the aim of avoiding direct and indirect discrimination.
+Cambridge International Examinations has taken great care in the preparation of this syllabus and related assessment materials to avoid bias of any kind.
+To comply with the UK Equality Act (2010), Cambridge has designed this qualification with the aim of avoiding direct and indirect discrimination.